 The City of Ithaca prohibits the consumption of alcoholic beverages in open containers on public streets, sidewalks, or parks.

 It is illegal to give alcohol to anyone under the age of 21.
 Penalties for violation may result in a jail term of up to one year and/or a fine of up to $1,000.
 You cannot sell any alcoholic beverage without obtaining the appropriate license, and fines for doing so can cost several thousand dollars.
+Hard alcohol (more than 30% alcohol by volume) is not permitted in any Greek residential chapter house at any time.
 You can be sued if someone drinks at your party and hurts someone afterward.
 [See tips for safe social hosting]